trivialfis/dxgb_bench/README.md

 Synthetic data
 --------------
-There are two implementations for the dense data generator, one in C++/CUDA, another one in Python.
-To use the one in C++, we need to build it using CMake first.
+To use the data gen written C++, we need to build it using CMake first.
 One can use the `dxgb-bench` to generate the data, or generate them on the fly with the external memory version of XGBoost.